CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/access-control.md

   parentResource = Resource.AUTHORITY,
   parentAction = ResourceAction.LIST
 )
-public List<RaProfileDto> listRaProfiles(SecurityFilter filter, Optional<Boolean> enabled) {
+public List<RaProfileDto> listRaProfiles(SecurityFilter filter) {
     filter.setParentRefProperty("authorityInstanceReferenceUuid");

-    // your code
+    return securityFilterRepository.findUsingSecurityFilter(filter).stream().map(RaProfile::mapToDtoSimple).collect(Collectors.toList());
 }
 ```

 In this example, we are using security filter to get filters for RA Profile objects that have permission for list action and their parent resource authority, too.
-To be able to automatize retrieving records from database based on `SecurityFilter` with help of `SecurityFilterRepository`, it is necessary to define property of entity (representing resource object) that holds reference UUID of parent resource.
+Since `SecurityFilterRepository` is used to retrieve list of allowed RA profiles based on authorization, `parentRefProperty` of filter is set to `"authorityInstanceReferenceUuid"` which contains reference to `Authority` of `RaProfile` entity.

 ## How are resource and actions synchronized